fmerg/vsslib/README.md

 }
 ```

-This returns the combination result along with a (potentially empty) list `blame`,
+This returns the computation result along with a list `blame`,
 containing the public shares of cheating shareholders.

 > **Warning**